MartinEesmaa/VVCEasy/README.md

 ```
 85Ahh93M88gV8ekymtYwb6TS14TZ36jNGTFgceaRH7hj8Rtx1qVB9PobnJLR5siz4nYBnzWy3pkV6KaVroifGMVh7n4br3J
 ```
-- **BAT (BASIC ATTENTION TOKEN):** For Brave Browser users only, you can also contribute by supporting me, I'm verified Brave user on Brave Rewards.
+- **BAT (BASIC ATTENTION TOKEN):** For Brave Browser users only, you can also contribute by supporting me, I'm a verified Brave user on Brave Rewards.

 - **Estonian bank account (Luminor Eesti IBAN):** You can donate to me.
 You have to pay a little network send fees before donate.
 ```